-During 2017, we sold products to over 200 customers throughout the world.
+During 2019, we sold products to over 200 customers throughout the world.
 The following customers represented greater than 10% of sales in the applicable year:

-- 2017 One customer, Data Copy Limited, a distributor in China, accounted for approximately 15% of net sales. - Four customers, Data Copy Limited, Arrow, Bosch and BTV, accounted for approximately 16%, 13%, 11% and 10% of net sales respectively.
-Arrow and BTV are Programming Centers and Bosch is an Automotive Electronics OEM. - 2015 One customer, Data Copy Limited accounted for approximately 15% of net sales.
+- One customer, Data Copy Limited, a distributor in China, accounted for approximately 11% of net sales. - 2018 Two customers, Bosch, an Automotive Electronics OEM, and Data Copy Limited, a distributor in China, accounted for approximately 16% and 13% of net sales, respectively. - 2017 One customer, Data Copy Limited, a distributor in China, accounted for approximately 15% of net sales.